tfjmp/website/content/authors/admin/_index.md

 ---
 <style>body {text-align: justify}</style>

-I am an Assistant Professor in the [Department of Computer Science](https://www.cs.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).
+Thomas Pasquier is an Assistant Professor in the [Department of Computer Science](https://www.cs.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).
+He is affiliated with the [UBC Security & Privacy Group]((https://spg.cs.ubc.ca/)) and the [Systopia Lab]((https://systopia.cs.ubc.ca/)), UBC's systems research group.
-As a member of [Systopia](https://systopia.cs.ubc.ca/), the university’s systems research group, and the [UBC Security & Privacy Group](https://spg.cs.ubc.ca/), I design and build computer systems that are intrinsically observable and transparent.
-My research investigates digital provenance, system auditing and accountability, intrusion detection, and performance optimization.
+His work focuses on the design and implementation of computer systems that are inherently observable and transparent.
+His research interests include digital provenance, system auditing and accountability, intrusion detection, and performance optimization.